Teddesley Hall: Origins and history

 Sir Edward developed a large park surrounding the Hall.
 It became noted for the quality of its cattle, and its reputation for agricultural innovation was enhanced by his heir, Edward Walhouse, a great-nephew who changed his name to Littleton in order to succeed to the estates, but not the baronetcy, in 1812.
 He was to become the first Baron Hatherton in 1835.
 Hatherton drained and developed a large area of land to expand the farm into a holding of some 1700 acres around the Hall, with 200 cattle and 2000 sheep, 700 acres under cultivation.
 By 1860, he had established a free agricultural college for 30 boys there.

 Under Hatherton, Teddesley became a political and literary salon.
 His first wife, Hyacinth Mary Wellesley, daughter of Richard Wellesley, 1st Marquess Wellesley, and thus niece of the Iron Duke.
-The Marchioness, Hyacinthe-Gabrielle Roland, Mary's mother, a French dancer in earlier life, was residing at Teddesley when she died in 1816.
+The Marchioness, Hyacinthe-Gabrielle Roland, Mary's mother, a famous French actress (as "Gabrielle Fagan") in earlier life, was residing at Teddesley when she died in 1816.
 Mary presided over life at Teddesley during much of Hatherton's political career but died in 1849.
 Hatherton married Caroline Davenport, almost twenty years his junior, in 1852.
 An educated middle-class woman, she had liberal political and literary interests of her own, and one of her guests at Teddesley was the novelist Elizabeth Gaskell.

 The Hall remained the main seat of the Hathertons for five generations, although the first Baron had also inherited Hatherton Hall, another country house, from which he derived his title.
 It ceased to be the family home after the death of the third Lord Hatherton in 1930.
 During World War II it was requisitioned by the government and used for billeting troops and prisoners of war.
 After the war, it remained empty for some years.
 The fifth Lord Hatherton sold most of the Littletons' remaining estates in the area in 1953, including the Hall.
 Being no longer required, it was demolished by the new owner in 1954, as were many such large houses at this time, although the service buildings were kept for storage use.